 Actual handling of the item by a distributor should be addressed in terms of the distributor's controls (e.g., segregation of customer returns).
 However, other factors may be taken into account that may warrant the need for a distributor survey, such as:

-The need for documented, verifiable traceability to the .
+The need for documented, verifiable traceability to the OEM.

-Presence and integrity of packaging/markings, etc.
+Presence and integrity of OEM packaging/markings, etc.

 The susceptibility of the item to undetectable damage or tampering.